Documentation

 If any of these three things do not occur, there is likely a wiring issue.
 Unplug your machine, review the guide carefully, and retrace your connections to locate and correct the error.

 Assuming all three systems power on correctly, visit the GaggiMate website and follow the instructions in the First Start documentation.
-While there, also review the Configuration, Touch Screen Usage documents to familiarize yourself with the GaggiMate software and its features.
-Lastly, if you experience any issues with the software, please first check the Troubleshooting section.
-If your issue is not addressed there, please join us in Discord.
-We’d be happy to try to help you.
+While there, also review the Configuration and Touch Screen Usage documents to familiarize yourself with the GaggiMate software.
+Lastly, if you experience any issues, please check the Troubleshooting section.

 Final Setup and Testing